anayebi/keras-extra/README.md

 # keras-extra
-Extra Layers that I have added to **Keras: Theano-based Deep Learning library**.
+Extra Layers that I have added to **Keras: Deep Learning library for Theano and TensorFlow**.
 More information about Keras can be found here: https://github.com/fchollet/keras/

 These layers allow you to connect a Convolutional Neural Network (CNN) with a Recurrent Neural Network (RNN) of your choice by allowing the CNN layers to be time distributed.